nweat/nweat-old-portfolio/_pages/projects.md

 <h1>App Ideas</h1>
 These are just some ideas sparked from personal experiences:
+<br>- Beach Fun and Cleanup - a blossoming idea for a way for tourists to have fun and keeping the environment clean
 <br>- Booking app to better connect users and businesses
 <br>- Homework correcting system
 <br>- Neighbourhood watch app - The idea of this is to allow community residents to report crime in their area anonymously